ptomi04/Lavirintus/README.md

 This program is an F# WPF application that uses simulated 3D rendering in a 2D space via raycasting, reminiscent of classic early 3D games like Wolfenstein 3D.
 Usage

-To launch the program, open the jatek.sln file located in the jatek folder using Visual Studio.
+To launch the program, open the jatek.sln file located in the jatek folder using Visual Studio, or with the jatek\jatek\bin\Debug\net7.0-windows10.0.17763.0\jatek.exe
-(Note: Due to my limited experience with F# and time constraints, there is no more sophisticated way to run it.)

 The software launches in fullscreen mode, and it is important that the display resolution is Full HD (1920x1080) for proper rendering.